Anthony Accetturo: Amuso and Casso

-Accetturo was indicted in a racketeering case in Ocean County, New Jersey, which was developed by the New Jersey Attorney General's Office and New Jersey State Police.
+Accetturo was indicted in a racketeering case developed by the New Jersey Attorney General's Office and New Jersey State Police in Ocean County, New Jersey.
 On August 13, 1993, Accetturo was convicted on racketeering charges.
+The investigation that ultimately brought him down was led by Robert Buccino, a childhood friend who was now a top organized-crime expert in the New Jersey Attorney General's office.

-He faced a sentence of at least 30 years in prison—tantamount to a life sentence at his age.
+Accetturo faced a sentence of at least 30 years in prison—tantamount to a life sentence at his age.
 He also learned that Amuso and Casso had marked his wife, Geraldine Accetturo, for death.
-Blaming Amuso and Casso for the turmoil in the family, Accetturo decided to become a government informant, in hopes of saving his life, and gaining a lenient sentence.
-The investigation that ultimately brought him down was led by Robert Buccino, a childhood friend who was now a top organized-crime expert in the New Jersey Attorney General's office.
+Blaming Amuso and Casso for the turmoil in the family, Accetturo decided to become a government informant in hopes of saving his life and gaining a lenient sentence.

 As the highest-ranking New Jersey mobster at the time to turn informer, and a three-decade veteran of the Mafia, Accetturo provided investigators with a clear picture of the Lucchese family, including its penetration and exploitation of businesses in New Jersey, and its relationships with corrupt officials.
-Accetturo provided information on 13 murders, although he insisted he never personally participated in the slayings.
+Accetturo provided information on thirteen murders, although he insisted he never personally participated in the slayings.
 Accetturo provided unexpected information about the origins of the New Jersey family, going back to 1931 and Lucky Luciano.
 Mysteries about the relationship between the American and Sicilian Mafia were also clarified.
-As a result of his cooperation, Accetturo was sentenced to a maximum of 20 years in prison in December 1994.
-However, in December 2002, his sentence was reduced to time served, and he retired to the South.
+As a result of his cooperation, Accetturo was sentenced to a maximum of 20 years in prison in December 1994; in December 2002, his sentence was reduced to time served and he retired to the South.

 In an interview with The New York Times writer and Mafia historian Selwyn Raab, Accetturo said he would have never even considered turning informant had Corallo still been running the family.
 In those days, he recalled, the Mafia was run by men who never put money above honor, and only killed as a last resort.
 As he saw it, Amuso and Casso were the ones who betrayed Cosa Nostra principles.
 Accetturo was especially bitter about Casso, asserting that, “all he wanted to do is kill, kill, get what you can, even if you didn't earn it.”